 The Town's government is led by a three person Board of Selectmen.
-Daily operations are overseen by a Town Administrator.
-Town elections are held the first Monday in May.
+Daily operations are overseen by the Board of Selectmen.
+Town elections are held the third Saturday in May.

 The Board of Selectmen is composed of three members elected for three year terms.
-They meet every other Wednesday evening at 7:00 P.M. at Town Hall.
+They meet every other Wednesday evening at 6:00 P.M. at Town Hall.
 They may also hold other meetings from time to time.
 The Board of Selectmen acts as the Town's Chief Executive Body responsible for the general welfare of the community.
 Specific powers and responsibilities of the Board of Selectmen are set forth in the Town Charter.
 The operational role of the Town and its Consultant in relation to consumers is outlined and described in the following pages.